turingschool/front-end-curriculum/projects/module-1/self-care-center.md

 #### Local Storage
 - Only do this if you've added the "Favorite a Message" functionality
-- Do some pre-teaching to utilize Local Storage, so that the user's favortie messages will persist, even if they reload the page
+- Do some pre-teaching to utilize Local Storage, so that the user's favorite messages will persist, even if they reload the page.

 #### Design your own feature
 - Have an idea of something you'd like to add to the app?
 Go for it!
 Just be sure to run the idea by your instructors first!